Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 3

-Julien, born in c1794, married Julie, daughter of French Creole Baptiste Porché, in a civil ceremony recorded in Pointe Coupee Parish in 1816.
+Julien, born in c1794, married Julie, daughter of French Creole Baptiste Porché and his first wife Angelene Bois, in a civil ceremony recorded in Pointe Coupee Parish in 1816.
 Their son Julien, fils was born in St. Landry Parish in December 1817, and Sosthène in July 1824.
 Their daughter married into the Lavergne family.
 They, too, must have lived near the boundary between St. Landry and Pointe Coupee parishes.
-Julien died in St. Landry Parish in May 1860; he was 66 years old; his succession record was filed at the Opelousas courthouse later in the month.
+Julien died in St. Landry Parish in May 1860, age 66; his succession was filed at the Opelousas courthouse later that month.

 3a

-Julien, fils married fellow Acadian Louise, called Lise, Landry in a civil ceremony in St. Landry Parish in September 1841.
+Julien, fils married cousin Louise, called Lise, daughter of fellow Acadians Léandre Landry and Louise Brasseaux, in a civil ceremony in St. Landry Parish in September 1841.
 Their son Reus Landry was born in St. Landry Parish in October 1843, Théoville in March 1845, Joseph in March 1850, Philemon near Church Point, then in St. Landry but now in Acadia Parish, in February 1852, Aristide in September 1853, Evariste Ducoudray near Opelousas in February 1856, and Raymond in September 1857.

-During the War Between the States, Reus, called Reul in Confederate records, served in Company K of the 29th (Thomas's) Regiment Louisiana Infantry, a front-line unit raised in St. Landry Parish, that fought at Vicksburg, Mississippi.
+During the War of 1861-65, Reus Landry, called Reul in Confederate records, served in Company K of the 29th (Thomas's) Regiment Louisiana Infantry, raised in St. Landry Parish, which fought at Vicksburg, Mississippi.
 He was captured and paroled at Vicksburg in July 1863.

 3b

-Sosthène married Suzette, daughter of French Creole Joseph Reaux, at the Grand Coteau church, St. Landry Parish, in February 1850; Suzette's mother was a Thibodeaux.
-Their son Sosthène, fils was born in St. Landry Parish in August 1855, Onile in August 1859, and Ernest in August 1861.
+Sosthène married Suzette, daughter of Joseph Reaux and his Acadian wife Suzette Thibodeaux, at the Grand Coteau church, St. Landry Parish, in February 1850.
+They settled on Bayou Plaquemine Brûlé.
+Their son Sosthène, fils was born in St. Landry Parish in August 1855, Onile in August 1859, Ernest in August 1861, and Joseph died "at age 1 mth." in May 1866.
+Their daughter married into the Smith family.
+Wife Suzette died "at Plaquemine" probably from giving birth to son Joseph in April 1866, age 36.

 4